 Four Winds may look like a place that focuses mainly on pub grub and beer, and while this is true to an extent, it also offers interesting twists on classic American fare as well.
-Some items that you will find here include wings with buffalo, hot hoisin, BBQ, and sweet chili options; chicken fingers that the menu calls "pedestrian," but are one of the best items offered at the restaurant and are a bit like those found at Cambridge Common in Cambridge (which is high praise, indeed); Chinese chips and salsa, with the chips being called Chinese because they are basically crunchy wonton wrappers; an old-fashioned corn dog that comes with a little side of mustard; long strips of delicious artisan pizza with the garlicky shrimp scampi-style pizza being perhaps the pick of the lot; a tender and savory pulled pork sandwich with Carolina barbecue sauce; nicely-charred wood-fired burgers on a brioche bun and served with handcut fries; dry-rubbed steak tips that have the type of quality you only seem to find in the cities and towns just north of Boston; and a slow-roasted half chicken with extra flavor coming from cherry wood smoke.
+Some items that you will find here (depending on the season and the specials) include outstanding wings with buffalo, hot hoisin, BBQ, and sweet chili options; chicken fingers that the menu calls "pedestrian," but are one of the best items offered at the restaurant and are a bit like those found at Cambridge Common in Cambridge (which is high praise, indeed); extra-large tots that are stuffed with cheese and bacon; Chinese chips and salsa, with the chips being called Chinese because they are basically crunchy wonton wrappers; an old-fashioned corn dog that comes with a little side of mustard; a plate of onion rings with just the right amount of batter and grease; long strips of delicious artisan pizza with the garlicky shrimp scampi-style pizza being perhaps the pick of the lot; a tender and savory pulled pork sandwich with Carolina barbecue sauce; nicely-charred wood-fired burgers on a brioche bun and served with handcut fries; dry-rubbed steak tips that have the type of quality you only seem to find in the cities and towns just north of Boston; and a slow-roasted half chicken with extra flavor coming from cherry wood smoke.
 Don't expect a huge amount of beer, wine, or spirits options at Four Winds, but there should be enough choices to satisfy most folks within each category.

 In some ways, Four Winds is the perfect hidden gem, as it is a local hangout in a beautiful setting with excellent food and easy parking while also being a relatively short drive from Boston.
 If you want to dine at a place well off the beaten path but don't want to spend a long time on the road, this neighborhood spot is about as good a place as you'll find.